bilgino/angularforddd/README.md

 **» Project scaffolding**<br/>

-Many similarities exist when comparing Domain-Driven Design and Angular.
-However, there are also some points of friction.
-For example, the classification of the **Domain Module** is the only artifact that can be attributed directly to Domain-Driven Design.
-Other modular categories such as the **Routing Module**, **Widget Module** or **Service Module** can't be attributed to Domain-Driven Design, because Domain-Driven Design doesn't focus on the presentation layer / GUI.
-The **Shared Module** could be the equivalent of the **Shared Kernel** bounded context pattern.

-Another aspect relates to visibility.
-Angular services very often provided as global instance, which automatically gives them a shared status.
-Shared singletons and modular encapsulation aren't good to work hand-in-hand.
+A common practice in Angular projects, is to split the project into following folders /core, /shared, /features, which is a naive technical outline.
+However, when setting up a project skeleton, we should thrive a more advanced domain-driven outline.

-Domain-driven project scaffolding for Angular applications:
+Domain-driven scaffolding for Angular applications:

 ![](src/assets/images/scaffolding.png)

 ## Models

 The model in the classic MVC pattern is a representation of application data.
 The model contains code to create, read, update and delete or transform model data.
 It stores the domain knowledge and is very similar to the Repository pattern!
-The differences between the various patterns come down to an historical context of the model: Data Model (MVC), Resource Model (REST), Domain Model (DDD), View Model (UX), Class Model (UML), Entity Model (ERM) and so forth.
+The differences between the various patterns come down to a historical context of the model: Data Model (MVC), Resource Model (REST), Domain Model (DDD), View Model (UX), Class Model (UML), Entity Model (ERM) and so forth.

 Angular promotes two types of models: